OQO: OQO Model e2

 OQO in September 2007 announced the availability of the model e2 with embedded HSDPA mobile broadband capability, providing customers in Europe and Asia with widely available high-speed Internet connectivity.

 The OQO model e2 with embedded HSDPA was designed specifically to meet international demand for anytime/anywhere computing with Internet access and networked PC applications in a pocketable and ergonomic design.
 It supported "open SIM" HSDPA (3.5G) as well as UMTS, EDGE, and GPRS.

 It supported data access through UMTS/HSDPA at 2100 MHz, and was downward compatible with GPRS/EDGE networks at 900 MHz and 1800 MHz.
 Download speeds of up to 3.6 Mbit/s were supported.

 The product was available SIM-free and network unlocked, allowing customers flexibility in selecting their preferred wireless operator and data plan.
 Users had a choice of tri-band wide-area wireless, WiFi 802.11a/b/g and Bluetooth 2.0.

 The model 02 and model e2 came with a VIA C7-M ULV processor (1.6 GHz, 1.5 GHz, or 1.2 GHz), up to 1 GB of RAM, up to a 120 GB hard drive, with the option of a 32 GB or 64 GB solid-state drive, Bluetooth 2.0 (with enhanced data rate), tri-mode WiFi (802.11a/b/g) and optional 3G mobile broadband (EV-DO in the US, UMTS/HSDPA internationally).

 OQO Model 2+

 The Atom-based "model 2+" was unveiled at the Intel Developer Forum in San Francisco labeled as "OQO MID" as a "technology demonstration."
-The model 2+ was formally announced at CES 2009, and was available with a 1.33 GHz or 1.86 GHz Intel Atom processor, 2GB RAM, Qualcomm Gobi global wireless internet, touch screen, and was the first PC to feature an active matrix OLED display.
+The model 2+ was formally announced at CES 2009, and was available with a 1.33 GHz or 1.86 GHz Intel Atom processor, 2 GB RAM, Qualcomm Gobi global wireless internet, touchscreen, and was the first PC to feature an active matrix OLED display.

 The projected shipping date was around May 22, 2009, but the product never shipped.
 OQO ceased production because of financial difficulties.

 Bankruptcy

 The company confirmed that it had ceased operations in May 2009 because of financial difficulties.
 In April 2009, OQO started returning unrepaired in-warranty devices.
-In addition, the company stated that it would no longer offer any repair or service support, although third party warranties remained in effect.
+In addition, the company stated that it would no longer offer any repair or service support, although third-party warranties remained in effect.